Riyatomar14/keyword/README.md

  MERN stands for MongoDB, Express, React, Node

 23.**FPGA(field programmable gate array)**-A field-programmable gate array is a type of integrated circuit that can be programmed or reprogrammed after manufacturing.
-It consists of an array of programmable logic block and interconnects that can be configured to perform various digital functions.
+It consists of an array of programmable logic block and interconnects that can be configured to perform various digital functions.This feature sets FPGAs apart from Application Specific Integrated Circuits (ASICs).
+The latter is explicitly made for a given goal, which one cannot change later.

 24.**ASIC'S(Application-specific integrated circuit)**- It is an integrated circuit (IC) chip customized for a particular use, rather than intended for general-purpose use, such as a chip designed to run in a digital voice recorder or a high-efficiency video codec.